Achievable logoAchievable logo

 Silicosis

-1) Silicosis: It results from exposure to crystalline silica when workers chip, cut, drill or grind objects that contain crystalline silica.
-High risk jobs such as abrasive blasting, sandblasting, foundry work, stone cutting, rock drilling, quarry work and tunneling.
-Following types are seen:
+1) Silicosis: It results from exposure to crystalline silica when workers chip, cut, drill, or grind objects that contain crystalline silica.
+High-risk jobs include abrasive blasting, sandblasting, foundry work, stone cutting, rock drilling, quarry work, and tunneling.
+The following types are seen:

-Chronic/classic silicosis: It is the most common, occurs after 15–20 years of moderate to low exposures to respirable crystalline silica.
-Symptoms associated with chronic silicosis include shortness of breath upon exercising, fatigue, chest pain, or respiratory failure.
+Chronic/classic silicosis: This is the most common form.
+It occurs after 15-20 years of moderate to low exposure to respirable crystalline silica.
+Symptoms include shortness of breath with exercise, fatigue, chest pain, or respiratory failure.

-Accelerated silicosis: It can occur after 5-10 years of high exposures to respirable crystalline silica.
+Accelerated silicosis: This can occur after 5-10 years of high exposure to respirable crystalline silica.
 Symptoms include severe shortness of breath, weakness, and weight loss.

-Acute silicosis: It occurs after a few months or as long as 2 years following exposures to extremely high concentrations of respirable crystalline silica.
-Symptoms of acute silicosis include severe disabling shortness of breath, weakness, and weight loss, which often leads to death.
+Acute silicosis: This occurs after a few months up to 2 years following exposure to extremely high concentrations of respirable crystalline silica.
+Symptoms include severe, disabling shortness of breath, weakness, and weight loss, and it often leads to death.

-In silicosis, the lung is studded with fibrotic nodules, accompanying pleura is fibrotic and thickened and may show pleural nodules.
-Microscopically, nodules show central hyalinization, calcification, cavitation and are surrounded by laminated collagen.
-CxR shows bilateral ground glass opacities, reticulo-nodular opacities, hilar and mediastinal lymphadenopathy with characteristic “egg-shell calcification”, pleural lesions and pleural effusion.
+In silicosis, the lung is studded with fibrotic nodules.
+The accompanying pleura is fibrotic and thickened and may show pleural nodules.
+Microscopically, nodules show central hyalinization, calcification, and cavitation, and they are surrounded by laminated collagen.
+CxR shows bilateral ground-glass opacities, reticulo-nodular opacities, hilar and mediastinal lymphadenopathy with characteristic “egg-shell calcification,” pleural lesions, and pleural effusion.
 Changes are more pronounced in the upper lobes.
 There is an increased risk of tuberculosis.
 Crystalline silica is a carcinogen and can cause lung cancer.
 The risk is multiplied in smokers with silicosis.

 Asbesos bodies